 "Return on investment" = $10 ÷ $100 = 0.1 = 10%

 Why is the "return on investment" in quotes?
 You can calculate how much value you get compared to the money you put down.
-However, you shouldn't consider money spent on gambling an investment.
+However, you shouldn't consider the money spent on gambling an investment.
 Besides, the bonus money only becomes relevant after you've lost your original deposit.
 A consolation prize would be a more accurate term.

 Remember, these calculations only give you averages.
 The RTP (return to player) of a casino game is based on the results of thousands of rounds.
 Your results within a single gaming session will vary.